Megan Lusty, President

 Going forward, Kurt is looking to increase supplier participation in the NTWWA conferences and to keep advocating for more operator training in the North.

-Kyle Humphreys, Southern Director
+Sarah Collins, Southern Director

 Kyle Humphreys now lives in Whitehorse, after moving from Ottawa, where he was born and raised, a few years ago.
 His sense of adventure and commitment to making a difference in people’s lives finds him travelling and working in remote communities in Canada’s far north.